Last Updated on May 16, 2024 by Sarah Wilson

 Reno’s Caffe

-A very simple family run local diner.
+A very simple family-run local diner.
 Similar menu to the Museum cafe.
 Sandwiches, pasta dishes.
-Huge portions so we usually share a dish.
+Huge portions, so suitable for sharing.

 Il-Gifen Bar